1•••••|•••••2•••••|•••••3•••••home•••••Contents Index

 Accidental Blues | Melody only (no chords) | Peter Kun Frary

-Now practice the melody of the Accidental Blues until smooth.
-Play along with the audio track or video to help shore up your rhythm.
+Practice the melody until smooth.
+Play along with the audio track or video to enhance your rhythmic accuracy.

 Accidental blues